 Nevada child pornography laws make it a felony for a person knowingly to produce, promote, or possess any sexual depiction of children.
-The penalties include prison and 25 years of registering as a Tier II Nevada sex offender, which is publicly searchable.
+The penalties include state prison and 25 years of registering as a Tier II Nevada sex offender, which is publicly searchable.
 A conviction may never be sealed from the defendant’s criminal record.

 The prison terms depend on the specific crime the defendant is charged with: